Planar Drawings with Few Slopes of Halin Graphs and Nested Pseudotrees: Preliminaries

 \subsubsection{Nested pseudotrees.}

 A planar drawing of a graph is \emph{outerplanar} if all the vertices are incident to the outer face, and \emph{$2$-outerplanar} if removing the vertices of the outer face yields an outerplanar graph.
 A graph is \emph{$2$-outerplanar} (\emph{outerplanar}) if it admits a $2$-outerplanar drawing (outerplanar drawing).
+See \Cref{fig:families-a,fig:families-b,fig:families-c,fig:families-d} for examples of $2$-outerplanar graphs.
 In a $2$-outerplanar drawing, vertices incident to the outer face are called \emph{external}, and all other vertices are \emph{internal}.
 A \emph{$2$-outerplane} graph is a $2$-outerplanar graph with a planar embedding inherited from a $2$-outerplanar drawing.
 A $2$-outerplane graph is \emph{simply nested} if its external vertices induce a chordless cycle and its internal vertices induce either a chordless cycle or a tree.
-As in~\cite{DBLP:conf/isaac/LozzoDEJ17}, we refer to a $2$-outerplanar simply nested graph whose internal vertices induce a chordless cycle or a tree as a \emph{cycle-cycle} or a \emph{cycle-tree}, respectively.
-A \emph{Halin graph} is a $3$-connected topological graph $G$ such that, by removing the edges incident to the outer face, one gets a tree whose internal vertices have degree at least $3$ and whose leaves are incident to the outerface of $G$.
-Observe that, Halin graphs are a subfamily of the cycle-trees.
+See, for example, \Cref{fig:families-b,fig:families-c,fig:families-d} As in~\cite{DBLP:conf/isaac/LozzoDEJ17}, we refer to a simply nested graph whose internal vertices induce a chordless cycle or a tree as a \emph{cycle-cycle} or a \emph{cycle-tree}, respectively.
+See \Cref{fig:families-b} for an example of a cycle-cycle and \Cref{fig:families-c,fig:families-d} for two examples of cycle-trees.
+A \emph{Halin graph} is a $3$-connected plane graph $G$ such that, by removing the edges incident to the outer face, one gets a tree whose internal vertices have degree at least $3$ and whose leaves are incident to the outerface of $G$.
+See \Cref{fig:families-d} for an example of a Halin graph.
+By definition, Halin graphs are a subfamily of the cycle-trees.
 A \emph{pseudotree} is a connected graph containing at most one cycle.
 A \emph{nested pseudotree} is a topological graph such that removing the vertices on the outer face yields a non-empty pseudotree.
-Note that the external vertices of a nested pseudotree need not induce a chordless~cycle.
+See~\Cref{fig:nested-pseudo-example} for an example of a nested pseudotree.
+Note that the external vertices of a nested pseudotree need not induce a chordless cycle.
+In fact, the outer boundary is a closed walk.
+By definition, nested pseudotrees generalize $2$-outerplane simply nested graphs.
+Moreover, this class includes some graphs of treewidth $4$, as formalized in the following.